MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#privacy">:open_file_folder: [<b><i>Full List of Privacy</i></b>]</a>.

+- Fundamental Limits of Membership Inference Attacks on Machine Learning Models. [[paper]](https://arxiv.org/abs/2310.13786)
+  - Eric Aubinais, Elisabeth Gassiat, Pablo Piantanida.
+  - Key Word: Membership Inference Attacks.
+  - <details><summary>Digest</summary> This paper investigates membership inference attacks (MIA) on machine learning models, which can determine if a data point was part of the training dataset, posing privacy risks.
+The study derives a statistical measure that influences the success of these attacks and provides bounds for this measure in various scenarios.
+This analysis enables the estimation of attack accuracy based on the number of samples and model characteristics, which can sometimes be directly obtained from the dataset.

 - SalUn: Empowering Machine Unlearning via Gradient-based Weight Saliency in Both Image Classification and Generation. [[paper]](https://arxiv.org/abs/2310.12508)
   - Chongyu Fan, Jiancheng Liu, Yihua Zhang, Dennis Wei, Eric Wong, Sijia Liu.
   - Key Word: Machine Unlearning; Saliency Maps.